KumarL/sansad-site/_posts/2014-09-27-introduction.md

 ### Partial Responses

-IF you're interested in a subset of the fields, you can request them by supplying a comma-separated list of files as the `fields` parameter.
+If you're interested in a subset of the fields, you can request them by supplying a comma-separated list of files as the `fields` parameter.

 **Political parties of the legislators in the state of Delhi**